 That is his legacy to us.
 In our time and in our day, right here and now, we are called to end the injustice of racial inequality, the injustice of poverty, and the injustice of all war.
 We are the heirs of Dr. King’s legacy.
 We must not falter in our efforts.

-In closing, I am reminded of a sermon he delivered at Ebenezer Baptist Church in Atlanta, Georgia on February 4, 1968:
+In closing, I am reminded of a sermon he delivered, two short months before his untimely passing, at Ebenezer Baptist Church in Atlanta, Georgia on February 4, 1968:

 And this morning, the thing that I like about it: by giving that definition of greatness, it means that everybody can be great, because everybody can serve.
 You don't have to have a college degree to serve.
 You don't have to make your subject and your verb agree to serve.
 You don't have to know about Plato and Aristotle to serve.
 You don't have to know Einstein's theory of relativity to serve.
 You don't have to know the second theory of thermodynamics in physics to serve.
 You only need a heart full of grace, a soul generated by love.
 And you can be that servant.”